Two years ago I wrote a blog post on Sand Casting Medallions. For that project, I already had a master for the medallions that I wanted to cast.

 Reconstructing History has several patterns for both the Kampfrau style of dress and its accessories:

-Lady Margaret Lad is a 14th Century English Noblewoman.
+Baroness Margaret Lad is a 14th Century English Noblewoman.
 I would consider her to be my primary persona, though I often wear clothing from other countries and time periods.

-The same GFD with a red pilgrim’s bag, a shorter rosary, and no head covering – GASP!
+The same linen kirtle with a red pilgrim’s bag, a shorter rosary, and no head covering – GASP!
 This picture was taken almost two years ago, before I realized how much covering the hair in a period style really lent itself to the authenticity of the overall look I was trying to recreate.

-A red GFD, made by myself.
+A red linen kirtle, made by myself.
 Worn with a belt and red pilgrim’s bag.
 You can see a small red paternoster hanging from my belt, as well as my pointed 14th Century shoes peeking out from the bottom of my dress.
-My hair is worn in a period style referred to as “hair taping”, though it remains uncovered.
+My hair is worn in a period style referred to as “hair taping“, though it remains uncovered.

 Disregarding my ridiculous pose in this picture 😉 You can see the details of the rings I typically wear, along with details of this beautiful belt made by Billy & Charlie’s Fine Quality Pewter Goods.
 I am wearing my hair tucked into a coif under my bycocket.

-Another photograph of my green GFD, credit to Lady Machteld Kleine.
+Another photograph of my green kirtle, credit to Lady Machteld Kleine.
 This is the only photograph I have where my 14th Century shoes – courtesy of Viking Leather Crafts – are visible, along with the knee-high socks that I typically wear.

 In regards to the picture above, I do want to note that tucking the ends of a dress into a belt in such a way is NOT a period fashion.
 Typically the dress is pulled up from the waist, with the excess fabric hanging over the belt.
-The next time I wear my dress in such a way, I will take a photograph to post here as an example.

-Patterning a GFD
+Patterning a Kirtle

-The gothic fitted dress is typically meant to be self supporting, which means that the wearer does not need any type of supportive undergarments for the top half of the dress.
+The 14th century kirtle is typically meant to be self supporting, which means that the wearer does not need any type of supportive undergarments for the top half of the dress.
 In order to achieve this look, patterns need to be custom-fitted to the individual.
 I have had the great fortune to attend several workshops in Northern Atlantia where custom fittings have taken place, and the principles of which have also been taught, by Dame Emma West and Mistress Drea di’ Pellegrini.
 As a result, I not only have my own custom pattern for this style of dress, but I can fit others as well.

 I have offered fittings in the past at events and hope to do so again in the future.